-Fire intervals varied widely throughout the study area.
-Documented intervals obtained from fire scar and age class data ranged from 9 years to 314 years, with an average interval of 67 years, and a standard deviation of 57 (Table 4).
+Fire intervals varied widely throughout the study area with at least one fire event found in every 10-year interval class up to 160-9 years (Figures 2 & 3).
+Intervals obtained from fire scar and age class data ranged from 9 years to 314 years, with an average interval of 67 years, and a standard deviation of 57 (Table 4).
 The Standard Deviation for Multiple Site Average Fire Interval (Barrett and Arno 1988) remains high, which may be an indication that the interval data is not explained by a single variable.